Why reading by 4th grade matters

 Only recently have most of us learned that reading by 4th is another critical milestone for our children.
-Students who start 4th grade reading well have a much better chance of doing well in school through high school and graduating on time.
+Students who start 4th grade reading and writing well have a much better chance of doing well in school through high school and graduating on time.

-Students who start 4th grade struggling with reading are more likely to stay or fall further behind.
+Students who start 4th grade struggling with reading and writing are more likely to stay or fall further behind.
 This is because until the start of 4th grade, classroom instruction is focused on teaching our children how to read.
 Afterwards, it’s focused on using reading to teach other subjects.

 Life is full of teachable moments